tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - The author advises to look at the numbers twice: first, assuming you'll be living in one of the units and collecting no rent, and second, after you've moved out, to see if they still make financial sense.

-- an owner-occupied investment property is a home that has been purchased as an investment but that also functions as a primary residence for the investor.
-Because America loves homeowners, investing in real estate that doubles as a home satisfies the country's love of home-ownership.

 - You can consider a single-family home as an investment if you purchase it with the intention of using it as a real estate investment in the future or if you can build substantial equity by doing something like rehab and then parlay that equity into greater investments later.

-- The first guideline is to invest in properties that even after a conservative estimate, still prove to be good investments.
-This implies you must be conservative when investing.

 - owner-occupied investment property can be one of the cheapest ways to get started investing in real estate, as you won’t need to spend money on advertising or marketing the property.

-- An owner-occupied investment property is a home that has been purchased as an investment but that also functions as a primary residence for the investor.
-Because America loves homeowners, investing in real estate that doubles as a home satisfies the country's love of home-ownership.

 - Many people treat their homes as if they were investments, when in reality, they are massive  liabilities that deplete your finances.
 You can consider a single-family home as an investment if you purchase it with the intention of using it as a real estate investment in the future or if you can build substantial equity by doing some light rehab and then parlay that equity into greater investments later.

-- Another form of real estate investment that can be done by an individual is the small multifamily home.
-Multifamily homes can be bought and rehabbed to rent out.

 - small multifamily properties, such as duplexes, triplexes, and fourplexes, are eligible for the  same American benefits as single-family homes.
 That is, they are low cost, easy to obtain financing for, and offer the potential to generate a constant monthly income.